The JSONSchema.make function allows you to generate a JSON Schema from a schema.

 In this example, the Category schema refers to itself, making it necessary to use an identifier annotation to facilitate the reference.

-Custom JSON Schema Annotations
+Customizing JSON Schema Generation

 When working with JSON Schema certain data types, such as bigint, lack a direct representation because JSON Schema does not natively support them.

-This absence typically leads to an error when the schema is generated:
+This absence typically leads to an error when the schema is generated.

-To address this, you can enhance the schema with a custom annotation, defining how you intend to represent such types in JSON Schema:
+To address this, you can enhance the schema with a custom jsonSchema annotation, defining how you intend to represent such types in JSON Schema:

 Refinements